 David’s life plan

 In one of David’s lives during the early eighteenth century, the plan includes marriage.
 David fails to fulfill this plan.
-After meeting the woman, he is supposed to marry, he leaves their village to pursue opportunities elsewhere and never returns.
+After meeting the woman he is supposed to marry, he leaves their village to pursue opportunities elsewhere, and never returns.
 He lives a solitary life, focussing on accumulating material possessions.

-As a human with free will, he exercises his freedom to follow the plan or not.
+In his previous life, David exercises his freedom to follow the plan or not.
 Given that there was a good reason for the plan, why didn’t David follow it?

 Over many lives, his solitary nature habituated.
 He feels comfortable alone.
 In the past life after meeting his predestined wife, he loses his job as an apprentice watchmaker.
 Fearing for his future, David leaves the village to make his fortune.